iswariya1995/Serverless-Data-Ingestion-Pipeline-AWS-/README.md

 This project demonstrates:

-- Event-driven architecture
+- Event-driven architecture design
 - Serverless backend processing
 - AWS service integration
-- Automated notification systems
+- Automated notifications
-- Monitoring and logging of serverless applications
+- Monitoring and logging for serverless applications

 ---

 ## Summary

 This project implements an automated **serverless data ingestion pipeline** that integrates multiple AWS services to process files and store structured data in a relational database.

 It simulates real-world enterprise workflows such as:

 - Automated reporting
 - E-commerce data ingestion
 - CRM data synchronization